kptdev/kpt/site/reference/cli/fn/eval/README.md

   Allowed values: stdout|unwrap|<OUT_DIR_PATH>
   1. stdout: output resources are wrapped in ResourceList and written to stdout.
   2. unwrap: output resources are written to stdout, in multi-object yaml format.
-  3. OUT_DIR_PATH: output resources are written to provided directory, the directory is created if it doesn't already exist.
+  3. OUT_DIR_PATH: output resources are written to provided directory.
+     a.
+If the directory doesn't already exist, it will be created.
+     b.
+If the directory already exists, the existing files in it are not deleted.

 --results-dir:
   Path to a directory to write structured results.
 Directory will be created if